FederatedScopeTeam/FederatedScopeTeam.github.io/_docs/20-graph.md

 ```
  <br />Because FedSage+ has multiple stages, please carefully deal with the `msg_buffer` in `check_and_move_on()` in different states.

--  GCFL+, [_Federated Graph Classification over Non-IID Graphs_](https://arxiv.org/pdf/2106.13423v5.pdf)_, NeurIPS_ 2021<br />GCFL+ clusters clients according to the sequence of the gradients of each local model, and those with a similar sequence of the gradients share the same model parameters.<br />We implemented GCFL+ in `flpackage/gfl/gcflplus` with `FedSagePlusServer` and `FedSagePlusClient`.
+-  GCFL+, [_Federated Graph Classification over Non-IID Graphs_](https://arxiv.org/pdf/2106.13423v5.pdf)_, NeurIPS_ 2021<br />GCFL+ clusters clients according to the sequence of the gradients of each local model, and those with a similar sequence of the gradients share the same model parameters.<br />We implemented GCFL+ in `federatedscope/gfl/gcflplus` with `FedSagePlusServer` and `FedSagePlusClient`.
 Since no more messages are involved, we can implement GCFL+ by simply defining how to clustering clients and adding gradients to message `model_para`.

 <a name="05a3809d"></a>
-## Enable build-in Federated Algorithms
+## <span id="fedalgo">Enable build-in Federated Algorithms</span>

 FederatedScope provides many built-in FedOptimize, PersonalizedFL and FedHPO algorithms.
 You can adapt them to graph learning by simply turning on the switch.